A Conversation with Ars Minerva’s Céline Ricci

 Robert Dawson: Céline, reviving a long-forgotten opera by a little-known composer is both a huge task and a huge risk.
 What motivates you to take on such a colossal commitment?

 Céline Ricci: The challenge, of course!
 I love to be part of any revival, of the journey into the Past, the search for a lost treasure.
 But the pertinance of the operas of Venice, where Carlo Pallavicino was immensely popular, to our modern society makes The Amazons seem especially worth the challenge.
 Venice in the 17th century was a society of wonderful personal freedom.
 Not economically or politically, of course!
 I mean the freedom to define one’s own identity, particularly one’s own gender identity.
-Yes, the Carnivale was a time of promiscuity, protected by masks, not only sexual but also social, a time when the rigidity of social class could be violated.
+Yes, the Carnivale was a time of promiscuity, protected by masks, not only sexual, in which you can find more ideas for old couples that allows them to explore sexuality more deeply, but also social, a time when the rigidity of social class could be violated.
 The Amazons of classic literature had always been understood as challengers of gender rules.
 They were innately symbols of gender rebellion.
-Pallavicino’s Amazons are explicitly gender-busters; their arias and recitativos express both homosexual and bi-sexual passions.
-One doesn’t need to exaggerate their message with any sort of bizarre staging.
+Pallavicino’s Amazons are explicitly gender-busters; their arias and recitativos express both homosexual and bi-sexual passions, and honestly if they could have done so, they probably would have been the pioneers of male sex toys and other pleasure-stimulating items that they would have frequently used each other.
+In fact they would have been in luck because these days, it wouldn’t have even been a struggle to find a sexual partner as you can find these sorts of items to use on yourself.
+You can even buy a wm doll to act as a partner and satisfy these passions and needs, without anyone knowing.
+Anyway, one doesn’t need to exaggerate their message with any sort of bizarre staging.
 The freedom is in the music as much as the libretto.
 And the music is beautiful!
 Very melodic.
-What Venetian audiences loved about their operas—and they were essentially the first opera-loving public—must surely be enjoyable for modern listeners also.
+What Venetian audiences loved about their operas-and they were essentially the first opera-loving public-must surely be enjoyable for modern listeners also.

 RD: But The Amazons wasn’t staged for a popular audience.
 It was commissioned by the wealthy Marco Contarini to inaugurate his opulent Villa in Piazzola, where it was staged just once for an audience of invited Venetian bigshots.
 It was probably intended to boost Contarini’s ambitions to become Doge.
 The production involved at least 300 actors-100 Amazons, 100 men disguised as Moors, 50 horsemen, plus of course the singers and instrumentalists.
 How do you plan to adopt such a spectacle of opulence to a small stage and, dare I say, a comparatively small budget?